-Gregory Brender is a policy analyst at United Neighborhood Houses.
-He focuses on early childhood education, child welfare preventive services, eviction prevention and human services for public housing residents.
-Gregory works closely with UNH member agency staff and clients as well as government to advocate for neighborhood based services for New York City’s children and low-income communities.
+Gregory Brender is co-director of Policy & Advocacy at United Neighborhood Houses responsible for the shared development and execution of UNH’s overall budget and policy priorities and engagement strategies.
+Gregory works closely with UNH member agency staff and program participants as well as government to advocate for neighborhood based services for New York City’s children and communities.

-Gregory received his own early childhood education at Lindgren and the Spring School.
-He studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.
+Gregory studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.